-This chocolate almond bark with granola crunch is super simple to make, is loaded with protein and fibre, and is a healthy and decadent snack that is perfect for the holiday season!
+This dark chocolate almond bark with granola crunch is super simple to make, loaded with protein and fibre, and a healthy snack or dessert option!

-Luckily, this chocolate almond bark is a literal life saver.
+Luckily, this dark chocolate almond bark is a literal life saver when it comes to my post-dinner sweet treat.
 Not only does it take about 30 minutes to whip up, but its so versatile and easy to make that you pretty much can’t mess it up.

 Table of contents